syoxTS/Test/README.md

-# How to use this?
+# How to use the messenger exporter?

 Download the recommended NodeJS version and Install it: https://nodejs.org/en/